akshathakulkarni/tinyApp/README.md

 - Run the development web server using the `node express_server.js` command.
 - For new user registration use http://localhost:8080/register on your browser.
 - To login as an existing user use http://localhost:8080/login .
-- User needs to register in order to view their URLs.